-Although the merger is intended to qualify as a reorganization within the meaning of Section 368(a) of the Internal Revenue Code, a sale or distribution of certain patents and associated rights by Arbinet may prevent the merger from qualifying as a reorganization.
+Although the merger is intended to qualify as a reorganization within the meaning of Section 368(a) of the Internal Revenue Code, a distribution by Arbinet of certain patents and associated rights (or the proceeds from a sale thereof) may prevent the merger from qualifying as a reorganization.
 Additionally, no assurance can be given that the IRS will not assert, or that a court would not sustain, that the merger does not qualify as a reorganization.
 If the merger fails to qualify as a reorganization, Arbinet stockholders generally would recognize gain or loss equal to the difference between (1) the sum of the fair market value of the shares of Primus common stock and any cash received instead of fractional shares of Primus common stock pursuant to the merger and (2) their adjusted tax basis in the shares of Arbinet common stock surrendered in exchange therefor.
-For a further discussion see "Material U.S. Federal Income Tax Consequences of the Merger" beginning on page [-].
+For a further discussion see "Material U.S. Federal Income Tax Consequences of the Merger" beginning on page 152.